SAP/component-operator/README.md

 By setting `spec.deletePolicy` to `Orphan`, dependent objects will not be deleted in that case, but just left around in the cluster.
 Note that this affects only the case when the component is deleted.
 If a depdendent object becomes obsolete because a new revision of the component manifests does no longer contain it, it will still be removed from the cluster.
-The delete policy can be overridden on a per-object level by setting annotation `component-operator.cs.sap.com/delete-policy`.
+The delete policy can be overridden on a per-object level by setting the annotation `component-operator.cs.sap.com/delete-policy`.

 ### Auto-create missing namespaces